unff/coursePlanner/README.md

 DONE: turn sidebar into a component
 DONE: make the course requirement layout more intuitive
 DONE: move sidebar data to courseServiceList?
 Maybe?
-course cant exist in the same container as it's pre-req
+DONE: course cant exist in the same container as it's pre-req
-if a course is removed, also remove any courses that have it as a prereq
+TOO LAZY: if a course is removed, also remove any courses that have it as a prereq
-improve styles on unmet prereqs on hover (hard to read)
+DEFER TO ANOTHER PHASE: improve styles on unmet prereqs on hover (hard to read)

 #### Phase Two:
+incorporate persistence (localStorage or Chrome Storage or FireBase or something)
 Improve the UI.
 It doesn't flow as well as I'd like.
-See if it's possible to get the entire thing on one window without scrolling. incorporate persistence (localStorage or Chrome Storage or FireBase or something)
+- See if it's possible to get the entire thing on one window without scrolling.
 incorporate grade tracking
 make the model react to grades (allow third course if GPA > 3.x)
+The dragula model is doing really stupid things with spacers.
+It's probably my fault.
+Watch the checkForMax() data for details.

 #### Notes:

 look at appComponent:
 ```javascript
 _dragulaService.setOptions('bag-courses', {